-Yes, the university Waste Reduction Task Force has outlined an action plan in their 2019 Report.
+Yes, the university Waste Reduction Task Force outlined an action plan in their 2019 Report.
 A primary recommendation they outlined is to encourage waste reduction across campus via reusable mugs, beverage cups, and other reusable food containers and to reduce single-use plastic bags.
-Reducing plastic bags on campus is listed as a priority.

 The university is exploring, with the guidance of the Waste Reduction and Recycling Programs Manager and the interim director of the composting facility, how to improve the composting operation that, if done, will enable us to reduce single-use plastics and convert to compostable food service ware.